Want your group to be successful...?

 - Best practices and suggestions for evidence-based tools to assess and teach these critical soft skills

-Space is limited and these webinars always ll up fast, so make sure that you claim your spot by signing up below.
+Space is limited and these webinars always fill up fast, so make sure that you claim your spot by signing up below.

 Ready to dive in?
-Here you can find a collection of Conover’s resources, including soft skill assessments, soft skill worksheets, soft skill training videos, soft skills and hard skills pdf, and other various activities for soft skill and hard skill development.
-This extensive collection of videos, powerpoints, and documents will
+Here you can find a collection of Conover’s resources, including soft skill assessments, soft skills worksheets, and improving networking through soft skills.
+As well as soft skill training videos, real world examples of soft skills in the world, soft skills and hard skills pdf, and other various activities for soft skill and hard skill development.